Pritam Singh Kasad

 Pritam Singh Sahni, or "Kasad" (1924–2008) was a Punjabi poet from New Delhi, India.
 Kasad was active in Punjabi Kavi circles.
 He authored more than 20 books of Punjabi poetry and was also a playwright.

+Early life

 Kasad's family moved from Gah, Pakistan during Partition of India in 1947.
 Although he struggled to support his family and settle in a new place, he was able to write poetry and to participate in gatherings all over India.
 In 1962, Kasad received a letter of appreciation from Jawaharlal Nehru and, in 1999, he was part of the Kavi Darbar celebrating the birthday of Atal Bihari Vajpayee.
 Kasad had two sons and four daughters.

 In 2022, on his 14th death anniversary, Jassi released a track reciting one of his classic poems.